 Piano Tuning

-As any piano player understands, it is the fine details of the piano that determine the feel and sound of a particular instrument.
-This is what makes a piano such a beautiful instrument.
-All pianos require tuning in order to keep them sounding the best that they can and tuning a piano is as much art as it is science.
+As any piano player understands, the fine details of the piano determines the feel and sound of the instrument, but that is what makes the piano such a beautiful instrument.
+All pianos require tuning in order to keep them sounding the best that they can, and tuning a piano is as much art as it is science.
 It requires a special touch, some advanced tools, and an exceptionally fine ear.
-Our technicians have the latest technology and a deep understanding of the inner workings of pianos.
+Our technicians have the latest technology and a thorough understanding of the inner workings of pianos.

 Changes in temperature and weather are the primary cause of pianos going out of tune and needing maintenance.
 Moisture and heating affect the sound board, and changes in temperature cause the pins and strings to move ever so slightly, but enough to change the sound.